 These islands, which include Santorini, Mykonos, Paros, and Naxos, offer picture-perfect Greek island charm.
 Here, you’ll find snow-white cubic houses that seem to tumble down cliff sides, deep blue seas (and even bluer skies), sun-bleached ruins, rocky seaside landscapes, and some of the best Mediterranean sunsets.
 As you hop from island to island, you can make the most of the excellent culinary scene, sampling local delights like tomato fritters and saganaki (fried sheep’s-milk cheese).

 If you’d like to visit the Greek islands but would rather venture off the beaten track, you might want to check out our article; 10 of the best Greek islands to visit (that you might not have heard of).
+Or, if you’re a history lover, check out these 8 historic sites to visit in Greece.

 2. The Azores, Portugal

 For an outdoor adventure, why not head to the Azores?
 Located almost 1,000 miles off the coast of Portugal, these nine volcanic islands remain one of Europe’s best-kept secrets.
-Their position – strewn across the meeting point of the European, American, and African tectonic plates – means this mesmerising landscape is like nowhere else.
+Their position – strewn across the meeting point of the European, American, and African tectonic plates – means the mesmerising landscape is like nowhere else.
 Quite simply, this is a land of staggering natural beauty.

 Here, you’ll find ancient forests, bubbling mud pools, deep blue crater lakes, and mystical caverns, while the towns have a lovely old-world appeal.
 The main island, Sao Miguel, is a good base, while its neighbour, Santa Maria, boasts the four-day Grande Trilho hiking trail.
-The central islands – Pico, Faial and Sao Jorge – are easily combined and offer whale watching, shipwreck diving, canyoning, mountain biking, paragliding, and superb sunsets.
+The central islands – Pico, Faial, and Sao Jorge – are easily combined and offer whale watching, shipwreck diving, canyoning, mountain biking, paragliding, and superb sunsets.

 3. St Vincent and the Grenadines, Caribbean